StevenMDixon/IJScript/Process.md

 1. Locate an issue
 2. Solve the problem using plain JS
-3. Apply IJS methodology
+3. Apply Core IJS methodology
+4. Refactor until unreadable
-4. Profit
+5. Profit

 ## Locating a Problem to solve